Written by Michael Fronce, LMFT

 The server greeted Jeff and Cindy warmly, asked how he could serve them and then listened to their order.
 He busily punched the order into the system and then did something a little strange.
 They noticed that the server repeated back their order to make sure that he had it correct.
 He then asked if there was anything else that they would like.
 He then proceeded to check their order again before moving on and telling them the cost.
 After the order was confirmed and the payment was made, the server thanked the couple.
 So simple, yet for them it made an impression.
 They appreciated the way that the server listened to them, took the time to get their order right, and did not move on until he was sure that he had heard it correctly and that it was what the couple wanted.

 That’s what they each desired from the other.
 They missed being truly heard and respected.
 Here’s the important breakthrough part: they both began looking at what they, individually, had been doing to keep them from communicating effectively.
 They each began talking about ways they would like to focus on each other, listen to each other, and truly hear each other.
 That led them into Jeff’s withdrawing (Cindy felt abandoned and got anxious).
 Cindy would then over pursue Jeff to calm her anxiety (which then had Jeff withdrawing again).
 So we explored this cycle and ways to interrupt it.
 Effective communication helped!
 They began making such incredible positive progress about the deeper level issues that were affecting their relationship.
-The good news – Jeff and Cindy both began to find each other again, connect with each other again, and experience a closeness they hadn’t felt in years.
+The good news – Jeff and Cindy both began to find each other again, connect with each other again, and experience a closeness they hadn’t felt in years, all through working on communication problems in couples therapy.